y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - Example: Solaris Scheduling
   - Solaris uses priority-based thread scheduling.
   - By default, there is an inverse relationship between priorities and time slices.

+## 5.8: Algorithm Evaluation

+- Criteria are often defined in terms of CPU utilization, response time, or throughput.
+- Deterministic Modeling
+  - One major class of evaluation methods is analytic evaluation.
+Analytic evaluation uses the given algorithm and the system workload to produce a formula or number to evaluate the performance of the algorithm for that workload.
+  - Deterministic modeling is one type of analytic evaluation.
+This method takes a particular predetermined workload and defines the performance of each algorithm for that workload.
+  - Deterministic modeling is simple and fast.
+It gives us exact numbers, allowing us to compare the algorithms.
+However, it requires exact numbers for input, and its answers apply only to those cases.
+  - The main use of deterministic modeling are in describing scheduling algorithms and providing examples.
+- Queueing Models
+  - On many systems, the processes that are run vary from day to day, so there is no static set of processes (or times) to use for deterministic modeling.
+What can be determined, however, is the distribution of CPU and I/O bursts.
+  - Similarly, we can describe the distribution of times when processes arrive in the system (the arrival-time distribution).
+  - From these two distribution, it is possible to compute the average throughput, utilization, waiting time, and so on for most algorithms.
+  - 予測の数字は正確なものではないので、Queing models are often only approximations of real systems, and the accuracy of the computed results may be questionable.
+- Simulations
+  - To get a more accurate evaluation of scheduling algorithms, we can use simulations.
+Running simulations invoves programming a model of the computer system.
+  - The data to drive the simulation can be generated in several ways.
+The most common method uses a random-number generator that is programmed to generate processes, CPU burst times, arrivals, departures, and so on, according to probability distribution.
+- Implementation
+  - Even a simulation is of limited accuracy.
+The only completely accurate way to evaluate a scheduling algorithms is to code it up, put it in the operating system, and see how it works.
+  - The major difficulty with this approach is the high cost.
+  - Another difficulty is that the environment in which the algorithm is used will change.

+### 5.9: Summary

+- これまでに書いている内容なので省略